The yellow

 visit the Maltese islands.
 It breeds throughout most of temperate Europe and

-Most birds migrate to Africa and south Asia but some populations in Western Europe remain in the breeding areas throughout
+Asia as well as in Alaska Western Europe remain in the breeding areas throughout

 the year.